 Take your career to a new level in one of the fastest growing fields with an M.S. in Accounting and Business Advisory Services, a program offered jointly by Towson University and the University of Baltimore's Merrick School of Business.
-Students who enroll in the program have the opportunity to earn a degree from and be alumnus/na of both institutions.
+Students who enroll in the program have the opportunity to earn a degree from and be alumnus/a of both institutions.
 Students may take courses at Towson, UB, or online.

 The M.S. in Accounting and Business Advisory Services is fully accredited by AACSB-International (Association to Advance Collegiate Schools of Business), the "gold standard" for business education.
-If you already hold a bachelor's degree in accounting from another institution, the additional specialized accounting course work will count toward the 150-hour requirement to sit for the Uniform Certified Public Accountant (CPA) exam in Maryland and many other states.
-Students with bachelor’s degrees in other fields are eligible for the program but must complete additional preparatory course work.
+If you already hold a bachelor's degree in accounting from another institution, the additional specialized accounting coursework will count toward the 150-hour requirement to sit for the Uniform Certified Public Accountant (CPA) exam in Maryland and many other states.
+Students with bachelor’s degrees in other fields are eligible for the program but must complete additional preparatory coursework.

 B.S./M.S.
 Accelerated Accounting Program

 If you are a Towson University undergraduate accounting student, you may be eligible to enroll in the B.S./M.S.
 Accelerated Accounting Program.
 This 5-year program allows you to not only earn the additional 30 credits to sit for the CPA exam but you will be eligible to earn a master’s degree at the same time.
 It is the only AACSB accelerated program of its kind offered in Maryland.
 Accounting majors with a GPA of 3.0 who have scored at least a 400 on the GMAT exam may apply to the M.S. in Accounting and Business Advisory Services program in their junior year.

 Graduates find positions as auditors, management accountants, consultants, internal auditors and other high-level roles in the public and private sector.